 The decision to close the University is based on analysis of current conditions by the National Weather Service, local weather outlets and information provided to University officials by city, county and state entities on road conditions.
 Additionally, an assessment of on-campus conditions is provided to University administrators by campus police patrols and physical plant personnel.

 Occasionally personnel at Ft.
 Campbell initiate an emergency closing of the base, thus closing the APSU at Ft.
-Campbell campus while APSU’s main campus may remain open.
-If the University decides to close the main campus, APSU at Ft.
+Campbell campus while APSU’s Clarksville campus may remain open.
+If the University decides to close the Clarksville campus, APSU at Ft.
 Campbell will close even when Army officials decide to keep the military base open.

 A decision to close the University is made only by the Provost.
 The decision is based on information received from the Vice President for Finance and Administration and the Director of Public Safety who constantly monitors and receives updated information from the National Weather Service, local weather outlets, city, county and state and physical plant personnel.

-A delay in opening or a closing after an overnight storm will be announced by a phone recording on the main campus line (931) 221-7011, posting at www.apsu.edu, through APSU Alert text messaging system and area radio and television stations.
+A delay in opening or a closing after an overnight storm will be announced by a phone recording on the main campus line (931) 221-7011, posting at www.apsu.edu, through APSU Alert text messaging system, email, social media and area radio and television stations.
 Only the Public Relations and Marketing personnel are authorized to post emergency messages about closures or schedule changes, after being notified by the President, the Vice President for Finance and Administration or the Campus Police Chief.

 If a decision is made to close campus during the day (an early closure), the information will be disseminated using the same methods above.
 Also, campus office will be notified by a pre-recorded phone callout message to each department phone.